 In the Spotlight

-Severe hurricane damage occurs from strong winds and rain, flash flooding and potential landslides.
-Tornados can occur along the path of the hurricane as well as storm surges along the coast.
+Severe hurricanes and tropical storms cause damage from strong winds and rain, flash flooding, and potential landslides.
+Tornados can happen along the path of the hurricane as well as storm surges along the coast.
 As a result, both inland and coastal communities face higher risks this season.
 If you had to evacuate your home, would you be ready?
 What do you need to do to be prepared?

 Know your resources.
 Each community has an evacuation plan, and many also offer emergency shelters.
-If you need to leave your home or community, learn the best exit routes.
+Learn the best exit routes if you need to leave your home or community.
 Also, find out where local emergency shelters are located.

 Assemble an emergency kit.
 Don't wait until the last minute!
 Here are a few suggestions: